Huotes/CommitMaker/README.md

 When Chuck Norris goes to out to eat, he orders a whole chicken, but he only eats its soul.

 If, by some incredible space-time paradox, Chuck Norris would ever fight himself, he'd win.
 Period.

+Why did the chicken cross the road?
+It was called with theOtherSide(chicken)